pacc logo

 PEGs and packrat parsing offer several advantages over CFGs.

-• There is no need for a two-level structure, with a separate lexer (this is essentially a misfeature of CFGs - they are unable to express standard tokenization rules naturally).
+• There is no need for a two-level structure with a separate lexer (this is essentially a misfeature of CFGs - they are unable to express standard tokenization rules naturally).

 • PEGs can “look ahead” in the input as far as they need to.
-Here is a look-ahead example.

 • Despite arbitrary look-ahead, packrat parsers are linear in time and space complexity: O(n) in the size of the input (whereas LALR(1) parsers are O(n²), and fully general CFG parsing is O(n³)).